jgm/pandoc/man/man1/pandoc.1.md

     only when the input format is `markdown`.
 It is selected automatically when the output format is `latex` or `context`.)

--m*URL*, \--asciimathml=*URL*
+-m*URL*, \--latexmathml=*URL*
-:   Use ASCIIMathML to display embedded TeX math in HTML output.
+:   Use LaTeXMathML to display embedded TeX math in HTML output.
-    To insert a link to a local copy of the `ASCIIMathML.js` script, provide a *URL*.
+    To insert a link to a local copy of the `LaTeXMathML.js` script, provide a *URL*.
 If no *URL* is provided, the contents of the script will be inserted directly into the HTML header.